openshift/enhancements/enhancements/ingress/route-secret-injection-for-external-certificate-management.md

 This annotation will be given a higher preference if route CR also has `.spec.tls.certificate` and `.spec.tls.key` fields set.

-This approach was dropped after much deliberation as it introduces a confused deputy problem as well as opens a security flaw where a user could read the contents of an arbitrary secret.
+> This approach was dropped after much deliberation as it introduces a confused deputy problem
+> as well as opens a security flaw where a user could read the contents of an arbitrary secret.

+### Extend oc CLI

+As an alternative to requiring the user create the role and rolebinding to grant the router access to the secrets, this behaviour can be baked into `oc create route`.
+This will reduce the number of manual steps and will be less error prone.
+But here's the catch, how widely is `oc create route` used and do users who manage 100s of routes really use it.

 ## Infrastructure Needed [optional]